ory/sdk/clients/kratos/dotnet/docs/IdentityApi.md

 <a name="deleteidentitycredentials"></a>
 # **DeleteIdentityCredentials**
-> KratosIdentity DeleteIdentityCredentials (string id, string type)
+> void DeleteIdentityCredentials (string id, string type)

 Delete a credential for a specific identity